tkadima/finni-take-home/documentation.md

 ## Step 6 - Search and Filter

 This is where using MUI comes in handy.
 MUI data grid makes searching and filtering data trivial with the "GridToolbar."
 The only change I had to make was to add a "full_name" field to the input data so it would be searchable.

+## Step 7 Optimizations

+I noticed that the initial page load was slow so I decided to use server-sider rendering to spead it up.
+I also used Lazy loading for the PatientModal, DeleteWarningDialog and MutationSnackbar